Frequently Asked Questions

 - Why so many questions?
-It’s not like I’m adopting a child…it’s just a dog.
+It’s not like I’m adopting a child—it’s just a dog.

-- I'd like to help.
-What can I do?
+- I'd like to help—what can I do?

-- I don't have the time to volunteer, but I would still like to help.
-What can I do?
+- I don't have the time to volunteer, but I would still like to help—what can I do?

 There is a lot of misinformation about breed identification out there.
-This is not actually a breed, but a generic category of similar breeds including the American Pit Bull Terrier, American Staffordshire Terrier and the Staffordshire Bull Terrier (plus about 18 other breeds with some similar appearance characteristics).
-This is why we sometimes refer to these dogs as "pit bull terrier" —it's impossible to categorize any one breed-specific behavior or physical characteristic from this large of a collection of breeds and blends.
+This is not actually a breed, but a category of similar breeds including the American Pit Bull Terrier, American Staffordshire Terrier, and the Staffordshire Bull Terrier (plus about 18 other breeds with some similar appearance characteristics).
+This is why we sometimes refer to these dogs as "Pit Bull Terriers" —it's impossible to categorize any one breed-specific behavior or physical characteristic from this large collection of breeds and blends.

 Why is this breed so misunderstood?